Convention 108, The History of Privacy Regulations In Europe

 One of the main goals of Convention 108 was to address the need for updated laws and regulations with respect to the increasing use of computers for various administrative purposes.
 As automated files can be stored, shared, and accessed in ways that manual files never could before, the Convention of 108 quantified this new technological advancement in the term of “information power”.
 In turn, Convention 108 set forth the following requirements for “actors with “information power’:

-- To ensure that the information in their care remained in good quality at all times.
+- To ensure that the information in their care remained of good quality at all times.

-- To refrain from storing information which is not necessary to the given purpose for which it was collected.
+- To refrain from storing information that is not necessary to the given purpose for which it was collected.

-- The guard against and prevent the unauthorized misuse or disclosure of information.
+- To guard against and prevent the unauthorized misuse or disclosure of information.

 - To protect all data and applicable hardware or software from potential physical hazards.

 Furthermore, Convention 108 also established substantive law provisions in the form of specific basic principles, requiring special rules for trans-border data flows and sharing, and mechanisms for mutual assistance and cooperation between all parties involved in the collection, storage, and disclosure of personal information.
 To the point of basic principles, Convention 108 sought to guarantee that data subjects in all countries where the Convention was in force would be afforded certain minimum protections with regard to the automatic data processing of personal data.
 Moreover, the Convention also sought to reduce the level of restrictions on transborder data flows, ensuring that European nations could share personal information and data with one another with minimal hassle.